 Regular and accurate monitoring of housing delivery and census data is required to assist Council and all relevant stakeholders to properly plan for housing delivery in accordance with changing community needs.
-Council maintains a data base of housing approvals and completions, and provides housing approval data to the Australian Bureau of Statistics and Department of Planning and Environment.
+Council maintains a data base of housing approvals and completions, and provides housing approval data to ABS and DPE.
 Council is also required to monitor and review the supply and delivery of housing having regard to the housing delivery targets set by DPE.